nZEDb/nZEDb/docs/Ubuntu 13.10 INSTALL GUIDE.md

 9. Run the installer.

-	  # Change localhost for the server's IP if you are browsing on another computer.
+      Change localhost for the server's IP if you are browsing on another computer. http://localhost/install

-            http://localhost/install
+      If you are running MySQL not as root user, you will need to run this in MySQL shell (with the single quotes):

+          GRANT FILE ON *.* TO 'YourMySQLUsername'@'YourMySQLServerIPAddress';

 10. Configure the site.